caseycs/amsterdam-php-opening-graphql/PITCHME.md

 ## Describing protocol

++++

-### PHP code
+### Via PHP code

 Via arrays and classes

-* + you get all the functionality (unions, returning interfaces, etc)
++ you get all the functionality (unions, returning interfaces, etc)

-* - extra tooling to show it to front-end team
+- extra tooling to expose for the front-end team: deploy-on push, auto-generate on commit, etc

-* - no way for the front-end developers to make PRs
+- no way for the front-end developers to make/comment on pull requests

 +++

-### Schema file
+### Via schema file

-* + simpler&easier to setup and collaborate
++ simpler&easier to setup and collaborate

-* - does not support all the GraphQL features
+- does not support all the GraphQL features

 ---